hetmehtaa/ServerInfo/README.md

-# DomainInfoSec.sh - Domain Security Information Gathering Tool
+# ServerInfo.sh - Domain Security Information Gathering Tool

 A comprehensive Bash script designed to gather various cybersecurity-related information about a given domain.
 It aims for cross-platform compatibility (Linux & macOS) and provides colorized output for better readability.